THUMNLab/AutoGL-light/docs/docfile/tutorial_cn/t_hpo.rst

         def optimize(self):
             """Key function.
 Return the best hp & performance"""
-            # this functino can be omitted if using the default optimize()
+            # this function can be omitted if using the default optimize()
             ...